FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 forward guidance, and more.
 When we were approached by the folks at QuantEcon about a possible collaboration, we jumped at the idea, as it would give us an opportunity to rework our code in an arguably faster language, redesign it from the ground up, and release it open source for the benefit of the community.
+A full-fledged package for the FRBNY DSGE model would also provide QuantEcon another opportunity to highlight its contribution to high-performance, quantitative economic modeling.
 Julia was the language of choice, recommended by the QuantEcon group for its high performance and suitability for this breed of technical computing.

-[Any
-additional commentary about our collaboration from the QuantEcon folks would be great!]

 In this post, we’ll discuss our experiences redesigning our code from the ground up, the resulting performance changes, and the challenges we faced